-Students should discuss the possibility of conducting Honors with potential advisors during the thesis proposal process that occurs in winter semester, junior year.
+Students should discuss the possibility of conducting an Honors thesis with potential advisors during the thesis proposal process that occurs in winter semester of junior year.
 Students indicate their possible interest in an Honors thesis on the thesis proposal form.
 When assigning an advisor, the department will indicate whether the student has met the basic requirements (usually a GPA over 3.5 in economics and excellence in academic accomplishments in previous work at Bates) to be considered for the Honors program.

 Summer between junior and senior year

 Students intending to pursue an Honors thesis are expected to further develop their thesis topic prior to the start of the fall term of the senior year.
 You should consult with your thesis advisor during this time period.

 Students intending to pursue Honors must submit a proposal to the faculty of Economics.
 Honors thesis proposals are due at the end of the first full week of the Fall semester.
 Proposals will be vetted and chosen by the Faculty.
 Students intending to pursue Honors will give an oral presentation to the department late in the fall semester of the senior year.
 The seminar should provide the department with an organized overview of the project, a description of progress made to date, and future plans including a timetable for completion of the project.
 The student must be able to answer questions posed by members of the department and engage with members of the department in a scholarly discussion of the project.

 The department will judge the quality of the presentation, the quality of the project to date, and determine whether the student is making satisfactory progress toward completion of a thesis of Honors quality.
 The department, in consultation with the advisor, will make a decision whether to formally nominate the student for Honors.
 In case of the student not been nominated, the student will need to fulfill the requirements of a one-semester Fall thesis.